Lions, tigers, jaguar escape German zoo

 Local authorities advised residents to stay inside their homes and call police if they see anything.
 A massive hunt is under way for the five big cats.

-A bear had also escaped from the privately owned Eifel zoo, but was shot, a local official told AFP.
+A bear had also escaped from the privately owned Eifel zoo, but was shot dead, a local official told AFP.

-German media report the animals were able to break out after flooding from a storm overnight.
+German media say the animals broke out after a storm overnight caused flooding that damaged their enclosures' fences.

+It is not clear whether the animals at large are still on the zoo property in western Germany, but police, firefighters and veterinarians are searching the area.

 Owned by the Wallpott family, the 30-hectare (74-acre) zoo is home to nearly 400 animals of 60 species, including Siberian tigers and lions.